Naxesss/MapsetVerifier/README.md

 ### Note
 Some issues are not easily quantified, especially ones related to [metadata](https://osu.ppy.sh/help/wiki/Ranking_Criteria#metadata) and [timing](https://osu.ppy.sh/help/wiki/Ranking_Criteria#timing); far from everything is covered.
 Also, [false positives and false negatives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives) may occur, as with any similar tool.
 So always use your own judgement and be critical about what the program points out, especially warnings.

+*This is currently being ported to osu!lazer.
+[You can track its progress here!](https://github.com/ppy/osu/issues/12091#issuecomment-878760791)*

 ##
 ![](https://i.imgur.com/F6HhxPU.gif?sanitize=true)